sudhanshu-patel/App-Development/README.md

 # Welcome to App Development Course using Flutter 2020!
 -Sudhanshu Patel

-Here are link of all the inputs and outputs shown in the videos-
+Here are all the inputs and outputs shown in the videos-

-<H1>1.
-Variable</H1>
+<H5>1.
+Variable</H5>